Borgen (TV series): Birgitte Nyborg

 Adam Price, the creator of the series, has stated, "I definitely want you to believe there is a shred of idealism in Birgitte Nyborg that is real.
 She's also become a very professional political being, but there is definitely that idealism, and that's important."

 Sidse Babett Knudsen plays Nyborg.
 In describing her relationship with the character, she said, "They liked to see a woman feeling guilty and I didn't like that ...
 I think [Nyborg] should be responsible for her feelings.
 And when she has to make unsympathetic decisions, she should stand by them.
 I don't want her to feel sorry for herself or suddenly become a soppy mess in her private life, because you wouldn't believe her as a prime minister if she did that."

 In the first episode, Birgitte is the leader of a minority political party, the "Moderates".
-However, as a result of a sequence of events following a closely fought general election, she finds herself a compromise candidate for the role of prime minister and remains in this position until the end of the second series.
+However, as a result of a sequence of events following a closely fought general election, she finds herself a compromise candidate for the role of prime minister and wins, juggling a variety of interests among her collaborators.
+She learns on the job and serves in this position until the end of the second series.
 In the first series, she is known as Birgitte Nyborg Christensen.
-She divorces her husband Philip Christensen after signing the papers at the end of the first episode of series two and is then known as Birgitte Nyborg.
-In the elapsed time between the second and third series, Nyborg loses her position and becomes a businesswoman and public speaker, returning in the third series to form a new political party, the "New Democrats".
+She and her husband Philip Christensen separate, in part because of tensions arising from her job responsibilities and how it affects her family, including two children.
+The couple divorce at the end of the first episode of series two, and she uses the name Birgitte Nyborg.

+In the elapsed time between the second and third series, Nyborg loses her position.
+She leaves the government and becomes a businesswoman and public speaker.
+She returns in the third series to form a new political party, the "New Democrats".
 The series ends with Nyborg taking up the position of the Danish foreign minister.

-In the fourth season, titled Riget, Magten, og Æren (The Kingdom, the Power, and the Glory), Nyborg remains as foreign minister, having to navigate the implication of oil being found in Greenland that threatens to derail her party's green agenda, spark an international crisis with the US, China, and Russia, and push the government to the brink of collapse.
-The series ends with Nyborg resigned as leader of the New Democrats and foreign minister.
-It also hints that Nyborg will become the next President of the European Commission.
+In the fourth season, titled Riget, Magten, og Æren (The Kingdom, the Power, and the Glory), Nyborg remains as foreign minister.
+She has to navigate the implication of oil being found in Greenland, which threatens to derail her party's green agenda, sparks an international crisis with the US, China, and Russia; and pushes the government to the brink of collapse.

+The series ended with Nyborg having resigned as leader of the New Democrats and foreign minister.
+It also hints that Nyborg will become the next Danish Commissioner of the European Commission.